Overview

 DID Resolution

 Resolution is the process of retrieving a DID Document from a DID.
-Each method defines its own resolution mechanism.
+Each DID method defines its own resolution architecture while maintaining interoperability across decentralized ecosystems.

 Security Considerations